microsoft/ai4eutils/geospatial/recipes_and_guides/basemap_creation.md

 ## Using gdal2tiles to turn *model predictions* into an interactive map

-Assuming that you have a directory of model predictions (**values in a GeoTIFF format with an attached color pallete and uint8 data type**) in `output_tiles/` that completely tile your area of study, you can use the following steps to create a basemap and view it in a web browser:
+Assuming that you have a directory of model predictions (**values in a GeoTIFF format with an attached color palette and uint8 data type**) in `output_tiles/` that completely tile your area of study, you can use the following steps to create a basemap and view it in a web browser:

 ### Create a VRT out of the preditions